What does it mean for a software application to be good? Here’s my ranked ordered list of “good software” attributes:

 The Solution and Design are the most visible and obvious parts of “good software”, and when the chips are down, they can make up for tons of issues to a shocking degree.
 Users will put up with a hell of a lot of ugly, stale, slow, and buggy software if it does something they vitally need (see caveat in next section).

 In the same way, a beautiful design can paper over a lot of defects and performance problems.
-In the inverse case, few users will appreciate a 3x speed improvement, an objectively phenomenal improvement, if it’s made to the same ugly, tired UI; and the violin playing crickets are the only audience for a beautiful defect-free application that nobody needs or wants.
+In the inverse case, few users will appreciate a 3x speed improvement, an objectively phenomenal improvement, if it’s made to the same ugly, tired UI; and nobody cares if an application is beautiful and defect-free if nobody needs, uses, or wants.

 Does that mean we ignore Solution and Design as an external concern?